Asanjena/Microservices/README.md

 This is an open source platform that lets you create, deploy, and manage software applications in isolated containers.

 1. Containerisation: Applications can be packaged into containers.
 These containers are lightweight, portable, and self-sufficient.
-They encapsulate the application and it's dependencies, meaning that you can acheive consistency across different environments
+They encapsulate the application and it's dependencies, meaning that you can acheive consistency across different environments.
+Conatiners live in container repository

 2. Portability - The containers are able to run on any platform/ infrastructure that supports Docker